junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas grumbles with widened eyes, "I capiche."

 Dean holds back a success grin.
-"Good," and then, "Now back to square one, what do we know about the situation up there?"
+"Good," and then, "Now back to question one, what do we know about the situation up there?"

 <br>